Programming & Data Processing

 What does randomize text case mean?

-It means converting each letter in a string to either uppercase or lowercase at random, independently of every other letter.
-The result is text with no predictable casing pattern, like rAnDoM tExT from the input random text.
+Each letter in your string gets independently flipped to either uppercase or lowercase at random.
+You end up with text that has no predictable casing pattern, like rAnDoM tExT from random text.

 Does the tool modify numbers, spaces, or punctuation?